sentinelcanary/sentinelcanary/INSTALL.md

 canary installation and run the processes.
 Defaults to 'canary', can be changed at the top of setup.sh.

-The first thing to do is run setup.sh from the root of this repo.
+The first thing to do is run bin/setup.sh from the root of this repo.
 You'll see a bunch of packages getting installed.
 The MySQL package will ask you for a password for the root MySQL user.
 Pick a good one.
 Keep it secret, keep it safe, and keep it handy; you'll need this later on.